hashicorp/terraform-provider-aws/website/docs/cdktf/python/r/inspector2_organization_configuration.html.markdown

 ~> **NOTE:** In order for this resource to work, the account you use must be an Inspector Delegated Admin Account.

-~> **NOTE:** When this resource is deleted, EC2, ECR and Lambda scans will no longer be automatically enabled for new members of your Amazon Inspector organization.
+~> **NOTE:** When this resource is deleted, EC2, ECR, Lambda, and Lambda code scans will no longer be automatically enabled for new members of your Amazon Inspector organization.

 ## Example Usage